Orbea wissmannii subsp. parviloba (Bruyns) Mosti & Raffaelli

 Orbea parviloba, Orbea wissmannii v. parviloba, Angolluma parviloba, Ceropegia wissmannii subsp. parviloba

-Orbea wissmannii subsp. parviloba is similar to Orbea wissmannii but has thinner corolla lobes.
-The corolla lobes are inside yellow, yellow suffused with red, or red and yellow.
-The corona is yellow (sometime tinged with red), with outer lobes forming a pouch.
-The pedicels is up to 0.4 inch (1 cm) long.
-The corolla lobes are up to 0.4 inch (1 cm) long, pale yellow and covered with white hairs.
+Orbea wissmannii subsp. parviloba is similar to Orbea wissmannii subsp. wissmannii but has thinner corolla lobes.
+The corona is yellow (sometimes tinged with red), with outer lobes forming a pouch.
+The corolla lobes are pale yellow, covered with white hairs, and up to 0.4 inches (1 cm) long.
+Pedicels are up to 0.4 inches (1 cm) long.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care